bluerobotics/bluerobotics.github.io/lumen/index.md

   - Red: +10-48 volts
   - Black: Ground

-2. Connect the signal wire to the the power wire directly or through a switch to turn on to full brightness
+2. Connect the yellow signal wire to the the power wire directly or through a switch to turn on to full brightness

 ## Quick Start (dimming with PWM signal)